How to Grow Fuchsias: The Complete Fuchsia Flower Guide

 Often featuring bicolor flowers, fuchsias come in various colors, but most often in gorgeous bright reds, pinks, and salmons, with white or purple centers.
 The flower’s outer portion comprises colored sepals, which protect the inner petals and reproductive bits.

-Fuchsias are a favorite for hummingbirds, who are attracted to the colors and long, bell-shaped flowers which hang and droop beautifully from hanging baskets, containers, and planters.
+Fuchsias are a favorite for hummingbirds, who are attracted to the colors and long, bell-shaped flowers that hang and droop beautifully from hanging baskets, containers, and planters.
 The blossoms are also beloved by other pollinators including bees, butterflies, and moths.
 Fuchsia plants can be bushy or vining and trailing.

 Many fuchsias will slow or stop blooming when temperatures rise above 80 degrees, but some heat-loving varieties are available.